Can and should we measure sleep?

 Professor Shona Halson

 Shona Halson is an Associate Professor in the School of Behavioural and Health Sciences at Australian Catholic University.
 Prior to this she was a Senior Physiologist at the Australian Institute of Sport for 15 years.
 She has a PhD in Exercise Physiology and has over 100 peer-reviewed publications in the areas of sleep, recovery, fatigue, and travel.
-She is an Associate Editor of the International Journal of Sports Physiology and Performance
+She is an Associate Editor of the International Journal of Sports Physiology and Performance.
+Shona was selected as the Director of the Australian Olympic Committee Recovery Centre for the 2008 Beijing Olympic Games, the 2012 London Olympic Games and the Rio 2016 Olympic Games.
+Current consultancy services include Nike, SleepScore and the Australian Open Tennis Tournament.

 Write your awesome label here.